Zoliverling/NoSQL/README.md

 ## Features

-### Identify Users

-Users can identify themselves with their name, age, gender, and location.
+**Identify Users**: Users can identify themselves with their name, age, gender, and location.

-### Switch Users

-Easily switch between differnt users identificaitons.
+**Switch Users**: Easily switch between differnt users identificaitons.
-### Channel Communication

-Users can join channels, send messages, and read messages from the channels they are subscribed to.
+**Channel Communication**: Users can join channels, send messages, and read messages from the channels they are subscribed to.
-### Chat History

-The bot stores chat history for each user and allows you to retrieve it later.
+**Chat History**: The bot stores chat history for each user and allows you to retrieve it later.

-### Special Commands
-Provides weather updates for cities, random facts, and user info retrieval.
+**Special Commands**: Provides weather updates for cities, random facts, and user info retrieval.

 ## Technology Used

 To run the project, you need to have:
-    Python 3.x installed
+    *Python* 3.x installed
-    Redis server installed and running locally or accessible remotely Docker installed and running locally
+    *Redis* server installed and running locally or accessible remotely *Docker* installed and running locally

 ## Installation